 The accompanying unaudited condensed financial statements have been prepared assuming that we will continue as a going concern.
-In an effort to achieve liquidity that would be sufficient to meet all of our commitments, we have undertaken a number of actions, including minimizing capital expenditures and reducing recurring expenses.
+In an effort to achieve liquidity that would be sufficient to meet all of our commitments, we have undertaken a number of actions, including minimizing capital expenditures, and reducing recurring expenses.
 However, we believe that even after taking these actions, we may not have sufficient liquidity to satisfy all of our future financial obligations.
-The risks and uncertainties surrounding the timing of the close of our pending asset sales in Nevada, our limited capital resources, and the weak industry conditions impacting our business raise substantial doubt as to our ability to continue as a going concern.
-See Note 19, "Going Concern" of the Notes to Consolidated Financial Statements included in Part II and Item 1A - "Risk Factors" in Part I of this Quarterly Report on Form 10-Q.
+The risks and uncertainties surrounding the timing of the close of our pending asset sales in Nevada, our limited capital resources, and the weak industry conditions stemming from the COVID-19 pandemic that are impacting our business raise substantial doubt as to our ability to continue as a going concern.
+See Note 19, "Going Concern" of the Notes to Consolidated Financial Statements.